Birding Sites

 wintering record here was a Black-and-white Warbler in 08-09.

-the north end of the park often, and waterbirds
+the north end of the park often.
+NOTE to the WHITE VAN tribes:

 sometimes are in or along the river.
 Pied-billed Grebe